hmunfru/fiware-sdc/doc/installation-guide.rst

 * The file /etc/keystorejetty must be replaced with another one generated from the wildcard certificate, the corresponding private key and other certificates signing the wild certificate.

-It's possible that you already have a wild certificate securing your portal, but Apache server uses a different file format.
+It is possible that you already have a wild certificate securing your portal, but Apache server uses a different file format.
 A tool is provided to import a wildcard certificate, a private key and a chain of certificates, into /etc/keystorejetty:

 .. code::